-Approval of Third-Party (Non-FIU or Outside) Study Abroad Programs
+Approval of Third-Party (Non-FIU or Outside) Education Abroad Programs

 What is the Third-Party Program Approval (TPPA) Process?

-A non-FIU or outside study abroad program is one not offered by FIU.
-It could be direct enrolling in a foreign institution, participating in a program through a different US university, or participating in a 3rd party study abroad program.
-If you are interested in participating in a non-FIU or outside study abroad program, you must apply through the Office of Study Abroad to have your program reviewed for approval to count here at FIU.
+A non-FIU or outside education abroad program is one not offered by FIU.
+It could be direct enrolling in a foreign institution, participating in a program through a different US university, or participating in a 3rd party education abroad program/provider.
+If you are interested in participating in a non-FIU or outside education abroad program, you must apply through the Office of Education Abroad to have your program reviewed for approval to count here at FIU.
 The Third-Party Program Approval application is separate from the application to the actual program.
-The application to participate in the program would be handled through the organization running your chosen program.
+The application to participate in the program would be handled through the organization/university running your chosen program.

 TPPA is a great option if you: